 Your primary care provider (PCP) may be able to refer you to a therapist.
 Or ask your family members or friends whom they see.
-"You may be surprised at the number of friends you have who have been in therapy," says professor of psychology Art Markman.
+"You may be surprised at the number of friends you have who have been in therapy," says Art Markman, PhD and professor of psychology at the University of Texas at Austin.